restradaaguila/Masked-Autoencoders_Vision/README.md

    + Masking large portion is the most effective- 75% of image is masked
       + faster training (3x faster) than a whole image
       + increase in image reconstruction accuracy
+      +  Masking is applied randomly- same image can be input multiple times
      ![image](https://user-images.githubusercontent.com/80427603/223297608-737e9c39-36ea-4519-87e0-845747f85ef4.png)

    + Masking is applied randomly- image can be input multiple times